 Young Players can benefit greatly from sports in terms of personal development and enjoyment.
-Our players are encouraged to realise that as a result of their participation in our Gaelic Games that they also have a responsibility to treat other players and officials with fairness and respect.
+Our players are encouraged to realise that as a result of their participation in Gaelic Football that they also have a responsibility to treat other players and officials with fairness and respect.
 With rights there will always be responsibilities.